Case Study / Private Equity

 Agent-driven data capture

-Agents now ingest deal flow from inbound email and other sources and populate the system without analyst time.
+Agents ingest deal flow from inbound email, documents, and other sources and populate the system without analyst time.
 The data layer maintains itself.

 AI-generated briefs and memos